GoodIntentionsAssistant/gi/README.md

 node client.js
 ```

+## To do

+There is still a lot of cleaning up and tweaks to make this framework beautiful.
+I welcome contributions to the code.

+* Handle sessions in a local database and not in memory
+* Use modern ECMA
+* Handle config better with environments
+* Clean up unit test cases and add more intent auto tests
+* Parameter validation improvements and optionally change the routing when errors
+* Parameters to be parsed and stored better
+* Agent identify should return a new unique token for every other request and not reuse the identifying token
+* Fix the 'fast' passed parameter in a request
+* Make sure the user is passed in the request header
+* Look at adding more security on the user request header

 ## Key elements

 These key elements are described in more detail in this documentation.

 **Apps**
-Collection of entities and intents
+Collection of entities, intents and data sets

 **Agents**
-The interface between the brain and the end-point
+The interface between the framework and the end-point

 **Queue**
-Queues user input requests for memory and flood protection
+Queue user input requests for memory and flood protection

 **Request**
 Handles the user input, finding which intent to use and calling the intent